igornunespatricio/flask-app/README.md

-├── .dockerignore                 # Specifies which files to ignore when building Docker image ├── Dockerfile                    # The configuration file for building the Docker image ├── docker-compose.yml            # The Docker Compose file for container orchestration ├── users.db                      # SQLite database for storing user login data │
+├── .dockerignore                 # Specifies which files to ignore when building Docker image ├── Dockerfile                    # The configuration file for building the Docker image ├── docker-compose.yml            # The Docker Compose file for container orchestration ├── entrypoint.sh                 # Entrypoint script for starting the application ├── users.db                      # SQLite database for storing user login data │
 ├── databases/                    # Directory for user-specific databases (clients and payments data)